 import pandas as pd

-Internally, every pipeline does three things: a tokenizer or processor converts your raw input into tensors, the model predicts logits or hidden states, and a post-processing step turns that back into labels, text, or boxes.
+Internally, every pipeline does three things.
+A tokenizer or processor turns our raw input into tensors.
+The model predicts logits or hidden states.
+A post-processing step turns that back into labels, text, or boxes.

 A pipeline wraps pre-processing, model inference, and post-processing into one call.